alexander-novo/CS480Novotny/README.md

 Read through the Wiki on this repository to understand how each class works.
 This Wiki focuses on the code in PA1.

+This repository has been forked and is now used by Alexander Novotny.

 # Projects

 ## PA0: Triangle